About the Program

 • FSP is for the South and from the South: GSP is all about resourcing and supporting Southern movements and communities.
 The South is the epicenter of progressive change in our country.
 Strategic investments and commitments in the South puts philanthropy at a distinct advantage to shape the national landscape and center the most directly impacted people in the country.
 No one knows how to make these investments better than the Southerners who have been doing this work generation after generation.

-• FSP is led by movement leaders and philanthropic veterans.
-Our faculty is comprised of current and past movement leaders who understand the critical skills of movement organizing in the South.
+• FSP is led by movement leaders and philanthropic veterans: Our faculty is comprised of current and past movement leaders who understand the critical skills of movement organizing in the South.
 We also work with philanthropic organizers who have done the work we’re asking the field of philanthropy to do — move money to our most marginalized communities.

 • FSP is people-centered: We are invested and responsive to the people who create this cohort.
 This isn’t just a leadership development program.
 It is a space for personal development and support as well.
 Participants help lead their learning so that it is responsive to their needs throughout our time together.

-• We’re aiming toward long-term, sector-level transformation.
-This work requires our cohort to work from a space of love and rigor.
+• We’re aiming toward long-term, sector-level transformation: This work requires our cohort to work from a space of love and rigor.
 We are holding each other in the hard work of making short-term changes that shape long-term transformation.
 FSP isn’t just an investment into “philanthrofolk” of today, but an investment into philanthropy’s future.

 My organization is not a Member of Grantmakers for Southern Progress (GSP).
 Can I still participate in the cohort?